|

 Cultural notes |

-well drained soil |
+well-drained soil |

 Densely crowned deciduous tree, native to arid areas of southern Texas.
 The small leaflets are dark green, part of twice-pinnate leaves.
 Branches are spiny, and zig-zag at their nodes.
 Creamy white blooms appear in late spring through early fall, and are followed by brown seed pods.
 Reports of cold hardiness vary; most accounts say it shouldn't be hardy in our zone 8b garden, but I drew my inspiration to plant this tree from a nice specimen in Houston's Mercer Botanical Garden, which should have a similar climate to ours.
 So let's hope we can keep ours alive – so far so good: it lost its leaves after the severe freeze of January 2018, but new growth sprouted by early March.
 The species grows slowly, so in any case we'll have to wait a long time for it to be even a small shade tree.
 For most of 2018, our treelet just kind of sat there – not obviously unhappy, but not growing either.
 Finally in late summer, it put out a flush of fresh green leaves – still not reaching for the sky too much, but hopefully a sign that it has made peace with its new surroundings and is ready for some more action next year.